kannDavid/cisco-enterprise-network-homelab/documentation/troubleshooting.md

 ---

-## 3. Ethernet Link Negotiating at 100 Mbps
+## 3. EtherChannel Link Negotiating at 100 Mbps – Faulty RJ45 Termination

 ### Problem

-One Ethernet connection negotiated at 100 Mbps instead of the expected 1 Gbps.
+While building the four-link LACP EtherChannel between SW1 and SW2, I noticed that one of the physical links was negotiating at 100 Mbps instead of the expected 1 Gbps.

+Because the EtherChannel was designed using four Gigabit Ethernet links, I needed to determine whether the problem was caused by the switch configuration or the physical connection.

 ### Investigation

+I checked the affected interface and confirmed that the link was operational, but it was negotiating at only 100 Mbps.

-Because the connection was operational but running below the expected speed, I investigated the physical layer rather than immediately changing switch configuration.
+Since the connection was working at a reduced speed rather than being completely down, I investigated the physical layer before changing the LACP or trunk configuration.

-I inspected the Ethernet termination and discovered that one conductor was not properly seated in the RJ45 connector.
+I inspected the Ethernet cable and discovered that one conductor was not properly seated inside the RJ45 connector.

 ### Root Cause

-An improperly seated conductor prevented the cable from providing all of the wire pairs required for Gigabit Ethernet operation.
+The Ethernet cable had been incorrectly terminated.

+One conductor was not making proper contact inside the RJ45 connector, preventing the cable from correctly supporting Gigabit Ethernet.

+The problem was therefore a Layer 1 cabling issue rather than an LACP or switch configuration problem.

 ### Resolution

-I corrected the RJ45 termination and retested the connection.
+I corrected the RJ45 termination and reconnected the cable.

-The link was then able to negotiate at the expected Gigabit speed.
+After fixing the termination, the interface negotiated at the expected Gigabit speed.

+I then verified the four-link EtherChannel using:

+`show etherchannel summary`

+The final EtherChannel showed:

+- `Po1(SU)` – Layer 2 Port-channel in use
+- All four physical interfaces in `(P)` state – successfully bundled into the Port-channel

 ### Lesson Learned

-A cable can appear functional while still having a physical defect.
+A physical Ethernet connection can appear functional while still having a cabling problem.

-A successful link does not necessarily mean the physical layer is completely healthy.
-Link speed, duplex, interface counters, and cable termination should also be checked.
+The fact that the interface was up did not mean Layer 1 was completely healthy.
+Checking negotiated speed helped identify that something was wrong with the physical connection.

+This reinforced a physical-first troubleshooting process:

+1. Check interface status.
+2. Check negotiated speed and duplex.
+3. Inspect and test the cable.
+4. Verify the RJ45 termination.
+5. Verify EtherChannel membership.
+6. Investigate LACP or trunk configuration only if the physical layer is healthy.

+The incident demonstrated how a Layer 1 problem can directly affect a Layer 2 technology such as EtherChannel.
 ---

 # Device Recovery & Initial Configuration